Void-Ghost000/Hexpylot/FAQ.md

 - phase-based execution instead of fine-grained locking
 - explicit synchronization control

-Without these, Numba alone would not achieve the same scaling behavior.
+Without these architectural choices, Numba alone would not achieve the same behavior.

 ---

-## 8. How is this different from standard multiprocessing?
+## 10. How is this different from standard multiprocessing?

 Standard multiprocessing typically involves:
 - pickling data